-In making mothers’ role effective in calling for peace/non-violence, mothers’ suffering is first given to attract readers’ empathy.
-Differing from the traditional trauma studies focusing on extraordinary historical traumas and associating them with either Freudian or Lacanian psychoanalysis, Vladimir Biti pays attention to “the ordinary experience of trauma connected with the numb everyday life of innumerous humans” (Wan & Biti, 2018: 5).
-In this context, trauma takes place on a small rather than a large scale like Holocaust.
-And trauma theory finds its new field of interest in the “everyday experience of pain, which is not so sublime but nonetheless, annihilates human lives” (Wan & Biti, 2018: 5).
-With his “neo-liberally neutralized forms of trauma experiences”, Vladimir Biti proposes that one cannot learn a traumatic experience before it is verbalized, and he further pointed out that without denying the traumatic event and experience, the focus of traumatic study should be shifted to the verbalization or discourse as the analytical point of departure (Wan & Biti, 2018: 6-7).
-In this sense, the representative of the carrier of the discourse of trauma matters.
-He futher suggested to find traumatic expressions “in literature and art more than in the so-called official discourses” (Wan & Biti, 2018: 6).
-In the cases of Big Breasts and Wide Hips and To the End of the Land, the mothers are the traumatic experiences carrier, but the two male authors play the role of “utterer” of these traumas through spoken words; in both cases, “traumatic experience becomes a source of narrative magic” (Hoffman, 2012: 46).
-Mo and Grossman combine national-historical events, especially wars with mothers’ life experience, taking the latter as the representative of the whole social groups suffering from trauma.
-With the glorification of mothers, the narrativized trauma through them is more convincing, much easily acknowledged/accepted and taken seriously by the society.
-As has been proposed by Ruddick that “by virtue of her mothering, [the mother] is meant to be an initiator of peace and a witness against war.
-She represents a practice whose aims and strategies contradict those of war, which, like mothering, is also an organized human activity with moral pretensions” (Ruddick, 1989: 221).
+Wan and Biti draw our attention to “the ordinary experience of trauma connected with the numb everyday life of innumerous humans” (2018: 5) on a small scale far removed from traditional studies of trauma that focus on extraordinary historical incidents and associate them with Freudian or Lacanian psychoanalysis.
+In this, trauma theory finds a new field of study in the “everyday experience of pain, which is not so sublime but nonetheless, annihilates human lives” (Wan and Biti, 2018: 5).
+Wan and Biti’s approach to “neo-liberally neutralized forms of trauma experiences” posits that one cannot learn from a traumatic experience until it is verbalized and argues, without denying the traumatic experience, that the focus of trauma studies should shift to verbalization and discourse as analytical points of departure (Wan and Biti, 2018: 6–7).
+In this sense, it is those that endure these experiences that matter.
+Wan and Biti also suggest finding expressions of trauma “in literature and art more than in the so-called official discourses” (Wan and Biti, 2018: 6).
+It is the mothers in our two novels who bear the traumatic experiences, but the two male authors act as narrators of these traumas through their characters’ words; thus, “traumatic experience becomes a source of narrative magic” (Hoffman, 2012: 46).

+Both Mo Yan and Grossman interweave national-historical events, especially wars, with these mothers’ lived experiences, making them in the process represent whole social communities enduring trauma.
+The veneration expressed for these mothers makes the trauma narrated through them more convincing, acknowledgeable, and recognizable as pinpointing serious social issues.
+As Ruddick writes, “by virtue of her mothering, [the mother] is meant to be an initiator of peace and a witness against war.
+She represents a practice whose aims and strategies contradict those of war, which, like mothering, is also an organized human activity with moral pretensions” (1989: 221).

-In his speech at the award ceremony in Stockholm (2012), Mo mentioned his mother’s illiterate, she valued education he says, but was too poor to get any.
-And it became the duty, responsibility of her successor, her son, who was gifted with the ability to tell stories and to be heard, to give her the voice that has failed by herself.
-Few years later, in an article published in “Guangming Daily” on November 22nd, 1995, Mo Yan wrote that the novel “was about a mother, hoping she could represent all mothers, and a work praising a mother, attempting to praise all mothers”.
+In his speech at the 2012 Nobel award ceremony in Stockholm, Mo Yan mentions that his mother was illiterate, valuing education but too poor to access any (Nobelprize.org, 2012).
+It became his duty as a son gifted with the ability to tell stories and be heard to give her the voice she could find herself.
+In a November 22, 1995 article in the Guangming Daily, he had already written that the novel “was about a mother, hoping she could represent all mothers, and a work praising a mother, attempting to praise all mothers.”

-Grossman, on the other hand, once mentioned in a documentary interview on the novel that he was straggling with the identity of the narrator, and it was as if Ora forced herself through him: “She spoke through me.
+Grossman, in contrast, stated in an interview that he was struggling with the identity of the narrator of the novel, but that it was as if Ora forced herself into existence through him: “She spoke through me.
 Requested to be released and heard.
-Demanding to take the lead” he said (“Kan” documentary, 13.10.2021).
-This and more, he said that at the beginning of the novel’s writing he felt “stuck” with Ora’s character, who “refused to move from the centre of the plot” (ibid).
-He felt desperate, to a point he wrote her a note asking- Why are you like this?
-Why are you not giving up?
-And it was then he realized that it was he who had to dedicate himself to her and what she represents within him.
+Demanding to take the lead” (“Kan” documentary, 13.10.2021).
+He added that at first, he felt “stuck” with Ora’s character, who “refused to move from the center of the plot.”
+He felt so desperate that he wrote her a note asking: “Why are you like this?
+Why are you not giving up?”
+It was then he realized that he had to dedicate himself to her and what she represents within him.